Shikha-code36/assembly-ARM-tutorial/README.md

 - [x] [Setting Up QEMU for ARM](setting_up_qemu_for_arm)
 - [x] [Printing Strings to Terminal](printing_strings_to_terminal)
 - [x] [Debugging Arm Programs with Gdb](debugging_arm_programs_with_gdb)

+## Acknowledgements

+This guide is based on the video tutorial by Scott Cosentino.
+You can watch the full tutorial [here](https://youtu.be/gfmRrPjnEw4?si=WZeq4fv6NHZRJnpT) and visit his channel [Olive Stem Learning](https://www.youtube.com/@olivestemlearning) for more educational content.

+A special thanks to Scott Cosentino for the comprehensive tutorial on ARM assembly language.

+## Show Your Support

+If you found this guide helpful, please consider starring the repository to show your support.
+Your star helps increase visibility and encourages more learners to discover and benefit from these educational resources.

+## License

+This project is released under the [MIT License](LICENSE).